biglocalnews/reporting-tool/README.md

 NOTE: Currently you are not able to replicate postgres with this configuration.
 You should **not** try to increase the replicas, as it will not behave as you hope.
-We will add support for this over time.
+We will add support for high-availability eventually.